 Porte des Lions Entrance

-The Porte des Lions entrance provides direct access to the Arts of Africa, Asia, Oceania, and the Americas, but it is only open sporadically, and not at all on Tuesdays, Wednesdays, and Fridays.
-It's somewhat out of the way, but if you happen to be coming from the Jardins des Tuileries, you could check to see if it is open, since it is likely to be less crowded.
+The Porte des Lions entrance provides direct access to the Arts of Africa, Asia, Oceania, and the Americas.
+Somewhat out of the way but convenient if you are coming from the Jardins des Tuileries, this entrance is less known and may be less crowded, but it also has fewer places to buy tickets.

-If you just want to go, you can start your visit to the Louvre's exhibits by taking an escalator to any one of three wings: Sully, Denon, or Richelieu.
-(Note that you'll have to show your ticket at the top of the escalator when you actually enter the wing.)
-The wings are identified by name and have large red banners that highlight major offerings.
+You can start your visit to the Louvre's exhibits by taking an escalator to any one of three wings: Sully, Denon, or Richelieu.
+They are identified by name and have large red banners that highlight major offerings.
+The three wings are all connected, and you'll likely move back and forth among all three, but you may want to choose your starting point based on your Louvre strategy.
 Want some tips for figuring out your strategy?
 Click here.

 Bus: 21, 24, 27, 39, 48, 68, 69, 72, 81, 95

 Paris Pass and Paris Museum Pass accepted.
 Closed Tuesday.
 Open Wednesday and Friday evenings.